cloudflare/cloudflare-docs/content/network/onion-routing-tor-support.md

 ---
 pcx_content_type: troubleshooting
 source: https://support.cloudflare.com/hc/en-us/articles/203306930-Understanding-Cloudflare-Tor-support-and-Onion-Routing
-title: Understanding Cloudflare Tor support and Onion Routing
+title: Onion Routing and Tor support
 ---

-# Understanding Cloudflare Tor support and Onion Routing
+# Onion Routing and Tor support

-## Overview

 Due to the behavior of some individuals using the Tor network (spammers, distributors of malware, attackers, etc.), the IP addresses of Tor exit nodes may earn a bad reputation, elevating their Cloudflare threat score.